UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.SCA_JoystickSensor.rst

    .. attribute:: axisSingle

-      like :data:`axisValues` but returns a single axis value that is set by the sensor. (read-only).
+      like :attr:`axisValues` but returns a single axis value that is set by the sensor. (read-only).

       :type: integer